 Companies and corporations use production honeypots primarily to help make their security stronger.
 These honeypots are easy to use and work by capturing small amounts of information to help companies track a hacker’s habits.
 The hacker’s actions are studied closely to uncover security vulnerabilities.

 In contrast, a research honeypot gathers a larger amount of information targeting the motives and specific hacking tactics.
-Military, researarch, and government organizations are use research honeypots commonly.
+Military, researarch, and government organizations use research honeypots commonly.
 As the name implies, these honeypots are used to understand the attacks a company could potentially face.

 These are full independent production systems.
 They offer the implementer real time tracking of an attacker.
 These honeypots can be very effective.
-It is important to implement with subtly, as they can be easy to identify.
+It is important to implement them subtly, as they can be easy to identify.

 A secure system relies on a variety of defense methods to guard your system.
 However, as goes for virtually any piece of technology, a honeypot is not foolproof.
 No defense mechanism is one hundred percent reliable.
 But if used correctly and sparingly, honeypots can be the perfect strategy for protecting your system from hackers.